 2.3 – At a junction with a woods road, the trail makes a LEFT.
 Markers are faint.
 The trail turns to the right not long after.

 2.5 – Junction with Tower Road, Four Birds Trail, and the spur to the Hawk Watch (ORANGE).
-There is a large signpost here.
+There is a large signpost.

-Turn RIGHT, following the ORANGE trail to the hawk-viewing platform.
+Turn RIGHT, following the ORANGE trail to the hawk-viewing area.
+With clear enough conditions the NYC skyline may be visible.
 This is a nice spot to have a snack and watch hawks glide around.

 Retrace your steps back on ORANGE and rejoin WHITE.
 Turn RIGHT back onto WHITE.

 2.8 – Cross the large gravel road (Tower Rd.) and continue on WHITE.
 Trail descends through a rocky area.

 3.5 – Continue straight on WHITE at the junction with Beaver Pond Trail.
 [Beaver Pond (RED) goes to the LEFT]

 3.8 – Another small hop over a stream.
 There are several unmarked trails in this area, pay attention to the WHITE blazes.
 Trail goes steeply up a hill now.

 4.2 – Continue straight on WHITE as the Split Rock Loop Trail (BLUE) comes in from the right.
 Trail descends over a rocky area and crosses another small stream.

 4.5 – Cross a power line cut.